GuyYar1/PythonDelivRepo/README.md

 Refactor will include:

-1.Server side (weather server):
+A.Server side (weather server):
     API Server took its data from the DB transfer it to the client request it: ( our app) prepare the data and send us it DTO structure.

-2.our app - Backend
+B.our app - Backend
     should be:
         1 our app is basically print the data results on the screen using stream lit.
         2 "Weather service Printer"  using injection , is being injected with "weather manager" .